patrickbwarren/inkscape-survex-export/README.md

-## Survey data reconstruction
+## Export a line drawing to survex file

 * _Use v1.1 of this plugin for Inkscape 0.92_
 * _Work in progress to port to Inkscape 1.0_

-The tool here adds an [Inkscape](https://inkscape.org/ "Inkscape home page") option to save a drawing to a [Survex](http://survex.com/ "Survex home page") (`.svx`) file.
-A typical workflow starting from a scanned drawn-up survey image is described below.
-Use-cases might
-include:
+Export a drawing (polylines) as a .svx file.
+Use-cases include:

 * producing a plausible length estimate for a drawn-up survey;
 * georeferencing a drawn-up survey (see below);
-* generating a skeleton from an existing drawn-up survey, to hang data off in a resurvey project;
+* generating a skeleton to hang data off in a resurvey project;
 * giving 'armchair cavers' something useful to do.

 A couple of example surveys (Inkscape traced drawings) are also included.